 Since each response here requires watching two videos, participants now only rated motion associated with 7 of the 15 segments (with an 8th used for the attention checks), but still rated all conditions for these segments.
 To get improved statistical power, we instead recruited more participants.
 60 persons successfully completed the test for a total of 420 responses per system.
 G-TTS+M was not included in this study, since D-TTSG performed better in the gesture-only evaluation.

-For analysis, responses were converted to integer values from $-$2 to 2, with $-$2 meaning the mismatched stimulus was rated as much better and 2 meaning the matched stimulus was rated as much better, with linear interpolation in between.
+For analysis, the five possible responses were converted to integer values $\{-2,\,-1,\,0,\,1,\,2\}$ in order, with $-$2 meaning the mismatched stimulus was rated as much better and 2 meaning the matched stimulus was rated as much better.
+This is similar to a CMOS test, except that the numerical values were not used to label the response options shown to participants (see Fig.\ \ref{fig: speech-and-gesture evaluation}).
+A system that generates speech and audio that are specifically appropriate for each other is likely to achieve an average score significantly above zero, whereas a system that generates motion and audio that are unrelated to each other is expected to score around zero, more or less by definition.

 The results of the analysis are shown in the last column of Table \ref{tab:results}.
 For all conditions there is a statistical preference for matched stimuli, indicating that the two modalities are linked, both for the natural human behaviour in this data, and in the output from the two ISG systems.
 The proposed Diff-TTSG approach achieved significantly better differentiation of matched versus mismatched stimuli, compared to the baseline.
 However, consistent with the gesture-only approaches evaluated in \cite{yoon2022genea}, synthetic speech and motion are not as specific and appropriate for each other as their natural counterparts are.